HippoCampusRobotics/HippoCampusRobotics.github.io/_pages/about.md

 <div style="margin-left:10%; margin-right:10%; text-align: justify">
   <h1>About HippoCampus</h1>
-The HippoCampus is a micro underwater robot for research applications.
+The HippoCampus is a micro underwater robot for research and hobby applications.
 The quad-rotor design makes HippoCampus agile and allows for complex maneuvers.
 HippoCampus is built with off-the-shelf components and 3D-printed parts.
 It was developed for research in the area of autonomous exploration and monitoring of confined environments.